Dawson, New Mexico: History

-In 1906, the mines were purchased by the Phelps Dodge Corporation.
-The corporation needed to attract workers to the remote location, so they built homes for the miners, along with numerous other facilities including a hospital, department store, swimming pool, movie theater, and a golf course.
+The corporation needed to attract workers to the remote location, so they built homes for the miners, along with numerous other facilities, including a hospital, department store, swimming pool, movie theater, and a golf course.
 With these amenities, Phelps Dodge was able to maintain a stable employment rate despite the inherent dangers of mining and the isolation of northern New Mexico.
 Many of the miners were recent immigrants.
+Dawson grew to have a population of 6,000 in 1913.